National Tamers versus Global Tigers

 Chapter 4: The global market for foreign exchange

-The exchange rate is too important a price to be left wholly at the mercy of the exchange markets.
+4. The global market for foreign exchange The exchange rate is too important a price to be left wholly at the mercy of the exchange markets.
 Paul Krugman (1989, p.
 100) The global foreign exchange market represents capitalism red in tooth and claw.
 This largely self-regulated trading system never sleeps and routinely transfers staggeringly vast sums of money around the world in seconds at the click of a mouse.
 In spite of its size and power the foreign exchange market has proved very adept at coping with change.
 It is immensely complicated but price transparency and intense competition ensure it operates on the tiniest of margins.
 Financial Times (2004) 4.1 A TRULY GLOBAL MARKET The global foreign exchange market is the nearest thing to a model of a perfect competitive market ever to have been achieved on a global scale, given the very large number of participants, eﬃcient processes for determining and disseminating quotations, and secure trading and settlement procedures.1 Yet, it is only since 1989 that the scale and operation of global currency markets have been the subject of systematic research.
 Prior to that, only balance of payments statistics had been available on a country-bycountry basis, and these did not provide indications on the size of the foreign exchange market or its organization in terms of currencies and instruments.
-Following an initial sample survey conducted on the London, New York, Tokyo and Toronto exchanges, a broader survey was carried out under the aegis of the BIS in 1989.
-The sample size was then gradually extended...
+Following an initial sample survey conducted on the London, New York, Tokyo and Toronto exchanges, a broader survey was carried out under the aegis of the BIS in 1989....

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.